-Our sister company, Acting UP, runs drama classes in Fareham, Gosport, Southampton, Eastleigh and Wickham, for both children and adults.
-Acting UP currently teaches more than 150 students a week.
-For more information visit www.actinguphants.co.uk.
-Called Acting UP – or U.P. as a nod to us at Unexpected Places – these not-for-profit performing arts classes focus on fun, curiosity, imagination and confidence.
+Our sister company, Acting UP, runs drama classes in Fareham, Gosport, Southampton, Eastleigh and Wickham, for children aged four to 16.
+Acting UP currently teaches more than 160 students a week.
+For details, click here.
+Called Acting UP – or U.P. as a nod to us at Unexpected Places – these not-for-profit classes focus on fun, curiosity, imagination and confidence.

 Adults’ Acting Class

 Acting UP’s drama class for adults runs on Wednesday evenings at Peartree Church Hall in Bitterne, Southampton.
 This term we are really getting stuck into theatre, taking a quick tour of different styles, and practically exploring what theatre was at different times in history and how it relates to today.
-These classes are in preparation for a play that will be performed next term.
-There are a few trips and socials planned too, so it’s going to be a fun few weeks!
+There are a few trips and socials planned too, so it’s going to be a fun time!

-We are a community driven theatre company whose principal activity is to deliver not-for-profit arts and cultural services for the general public with a focus on the South of England and Hampshire in particular.
+We are a community driven theatre company whose main aim is to deliver not-for-profit arts and cultural services for the general public, with a focus on the South of England and Hampshire in particular.

-Unexpected Places is also the first theatre company in the country to be full-time residents and programmes of a community library; Cobbett Hub & Library in Bitterne Park.
+Unexpected Places is also the first theatre company in the country to be full-time residents of a community library, Cobbett Hub & Library in Bitterne Park, Southampton.

-Education plays a strong part in the creation and delivery of the projects we do and so, as well as our performance schedule, Unexpected Places has a strong and vibrant education subsidiary called Acting UP, which provides fun, affordable and accessible performing arts education through extracurricular, weekly classes.
-The sessions are engaging and dynamic with the purpose of encouraging children, teenagers and adults to benefit from involvement in the arts; focussing on building confidence, imagination, curiosity, teamwork, reflection and independence, as well as a practical learning about the many facets of theatre and performance.
-Classes currently run in Southampton, Fareham and Gosport and Wickham.
-Visit our website www.actinguphants.co.uk to find out more.
+Education plays a strong part in the creation and delivery of the projects we do and so, as well as our performance schedule, Unexpected Places has a strong and vibrant education subsidiary, called Acting UP, which provides fun, affordable and accessible performing arts education through extracurricular weekly classes.

 Rosanna Sloan – Artistic Director